 History Lovers, This One’s For You – The Blue Penny Museum

 In addition to being a complete package for shopaholics, Le Caudan Waterfront also allures history lovers.
-Just as the name suggests, the Blue Penny Museum houses one-penny and two-pence stamps of 1847.
+Just as the name suggests, the Blue Penny Museum houses one-penny and two-pence stamps from 1847.
 However, it doesn’t limit itself to just that.

 It also takes you on a historical journey of the island – its exploration, settlement, colonial period, and overall development over the years.